danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `KEYWORDS`

-This is a map from string names of keywords in the language to the result of tokenizing those keywords.
+This is a map from symbol names of keywords in the language to the result of tokenizing those keywords.
 The result of tokenizing a keyword is always a payload-free token (derived data value).